AnnSlaughter/annslaughter/README.md

 ---

-## **Key Projects**
+## KEY PROJECTS

-### **Google Cloud – Legacy to Cloud-Based Conversion**
-- Led the transition from legacy systems to cloud-based solutions, streamlining processes and enhancing operational efficiency.
+- **GOOGLE CLOUD – LEGACY TO CLOUD-BASED CONVERSION** Led the transition from legacy systems to cloud-based solutions, streamlining processes and enhancing operational efficiency.

-### **Fiserv – Digital Gateway/Payment Processing**
+- **FISERV – DIGITAL GATEWAY/PAYMENT PROCESSING**
-- Developed a digital gateway/payment processing solution supporting various client-hosted engagement channels, including online and mobile portals.
+Developed a digital gateway/payment processing solution supporting various client-hosted engagement channels, including online and mobile portals.

-### **Cybersecurity – HITRUST & FedRamp Certifications**
+- **CYBERSECURITY – HITRUST & FEDRAMP CERTIFICATIONS**
-- Collaborated with the Chief Security Officer on cybersecurity initiatives to achieve HITRUST and FedRamp certifications, reinforcing organizational security.
+Collaborated with the Chief Security Officer on cybersecurity initiatives to achieve HITRUST and FedRamp certifications, reinforcing organizational security.

-### **IT Startup – MVP Launch**
+- **IT STARTUP – MVP LAUNCH**
-- Founded a software company, leading the team in launching a Minimum Viable Product (MVP) that demonstrated significant market potential.
+Founded a software company, leading the team in launching a Minimum Viable Product (MVP) that demonstrated significant market potential.

 ---